devareus/Eclectic-Token-Sniper/README.md

   - WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
 Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted

 ### Disable/enable Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
-See section below
+See [Watch List](#watch-list) section below
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
   - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
   - MempoolSniper: Ignore for now, this is still work in progress